-A polyp is an abnormal tissue growth on a mucous membrane.
-These are small, flat bumps, or tiny mushroom-like stalks usually less than half-an-inch wide.
+A polyp is an abnormal tissue growth on the mucous membrane.
+These are small, flat bumps or tiny mushroom-like stalks usually less than half-an-inch wide.
 Polyps can develop in various parts of the body like:

 - Ear canal

 Most polyps are benign (non-cancerous) and very few of them are cancerous.